KTheodaly/TrainSchedule/README.md

 ## Who will use this repo?

-* This is for coursework utilizing firbase, but is open to anyone who wants to explore the code or play with it for fun.
+* This is for gaining familiarity utilizing firebase, but is open to anyone who wants to explore the code or play with it for fun.

 ## What is the goal of the project?